Alice Lima Murray1

 Mary Louisa Murray1

-Mary Louisa Murray was the daughter of Robert Hay Murray and Elizabeth Gregson.1 She married Arthur Egerton Leigh, son of Egerton Leigh and Lydia Rachel Wright, on 7 September 1882.1 She died on 7 October 1922.1
+Mary Louisa Murray was born in 1859.2 She was the daughter of Robert Hay Murray and Elizabeth Gregson.1 She married Arthur Egerton Leigh, son of Egerton Leigh and Lydia Rachel Wright, on 7 September 1882.1 She died on 7 October 1922.1

 Her married name became Leigh.